demipixel/dutie/README.md

 Array of paramaters passed to Task.check.

 ### Task.start
 Function that gets called immediately when the task begins.
+Return true to finish immediately (useful for "prerequisites")

 ### Task.startParams
 Array of paramaters passed to Task.start.